-1.1.b The submission does not directly recreate a popular game’s design, art style and aesthetic, and is not a compilation of found content/products with no significant added value from the publisher.
-The submission is also not the direct result of public tutorials, or third-party automatic/AI-aided generation tools, unless significant value is added beyond the result of the tutorial, or the output of the generation system.
+1.1.b The submission does not directly recreate a popular game’s design, art style or aesthetic, and is not a compilation of found content/products with no significant added value from the publisher.
+The submission is also not the direct result of public tutorials.

-1.1.c No aspect of your product or marketing content promotes other marketplaces or digital stores.
+1.1.d No aspect of your publisher profile, product or marketing content directly promotes other marketplaces or digital stores.
 Links in your publisher profile or packages do not lead directly to other marketplaces.

-1.1.e Assets with dependencies from Package Manager only include the necessary packages for the asset to work.
+1.1.f Assets with dependencies from the Unity Package Manager only include the necessary packages for the asset to work.
 Packages with unnecessary dependencies are rejected.
 Packages that depend on UPM packages, but do not include them, list the dependencies in the package description and documentation.

-1.1.f Your product’s title, category, description, keywords, folders, scripts, and documentation do not contain an excessive amount of spelling or grammar mistakes.
+1.1.g Your product’s title, category, description, keywords, folders, scripts, and documentation do not contain an excessive amount of spelling or grammar mistakes.
 Text is readable and reasonably understandable.

-1.1.g Titles, categories, keywords, folders, and file names are a relevant representation of your product.
+1.1.h Titles, categories, keywords, folders, and file names are a relevant representation of your product.
 Packages with misleading or irrelevant marketing data or unrecognizable folder and file names are rejected.

-1.1.h Titles, descriptions, keywords, documentation, and code comments are in English.
-Localized versions of all of these types of text in other languages can be included.
+1.1.i Titles, descriptions, keywords, documentation, and code comments are in English.
+Localized versions of all of these types of text in other languages can be included secondarily.

-1.1.j Submissions to the 3D, 2D, VFX, Animation, and Template categories include demo scenes that showcase the package's content.
-Tool submissions that manipulate external assets (e.g. audio files, texture files, mesh files) include sample assets.
-These assets may be incorporated into submitted products for demonstration purposes.
+1.1.k Submissions to the 3D, 2D, VFX, Animation, and Template categories include demo scenes that showcase the package's content.
+Tool submissions that manipulate external assets (for example audio files, texture files, mesh files) include sample assets for demonstration.
+These assets can be incorporated into submitted products for demonstration purposes.

 1.2.b You understand and agree to the Unity Copyright Policy, as updated from time to time.